jamesaoverton/ontoden-deploy/README.md

 Here are scripts to get [ontoden](https://github.com/ontoden) tools (so far just [Ontobee](https://github.com/ontoden/ontobee)) running on your own machine.

+You have two installation options: a local virtual machine or your own server.
+Once that's running, there are some manual steps required to load ontologies.

 ## Local Virtual Machine